Self-As-Male Arousal

 In practice

 Reported expression is largely internal and imaginative: mental imagery of having a male body, fantasies of masculinisation, or arousal tied to masculine-coded self-presentation.
-It overlaps in the literature with cross-dressing and gender-swap fantasy, but is discussed far less often than its self-as-female counterpart and appears chiefly in comparative academic writing rather than within any large, self-identified community.
+That description should be read with its provenance in mind, since it is extrapolated from the better-documented self-as-female counterpart rather than drawn from any body of observed cases.
+It overlaps in the literature with cross-dressing and gender-swap fantasy, and it appears chiefly in comparative academic writing rather than within any large or self-identified community.

 Psychology